 There’s a routine to get into if you plan on abundance in 2020.
 Adopt some healthy habits to get your business in tip-top shape, with good karma rippling prosperity throughout the new decade.

-Time It slips through the fingers when you’re not vigilant.
-Get into the habit of saving as much of it as you can sustain.
-May you have plenty of time to develop existing and new products, and client relationships.
+It slips through the fingers when you’re not vigilant.
+Get into the habit of saving as much of it as you can, with plenty in reserve to develop existing and new products, and client relationships.

 Trim the fat

 Get your business in shape by streamlining your work processes this year.
 You can start by cutting down on the time it takes to design and generate proposals.
 Send them out faster to clients and respond faster to enquiries or queries.
 Quickly edit and iron out itinerary details, and confirm those reservations.

 Putting all your time and energy into building a once-off, knock-out itinerary, only to repeat the process over and again with each enquiry, has no place in 2020.
 If your collateral can’t be repurposed, it’s not worth your time.
 Copy it, reverse it, share it with colleagues and partners, embed it on websites, translate it, reinvent it through customised themes, and take back control over time.